davidomarf/jaque-fe/README.md

 - You **can** change the status of a user from within the main list.
 - You **have** different content in the Modal if you're creating or updating a user.
 - You **can** delete or update users for your current session.

+- You **can** now change the role and status of an existing user within the Modal.
+  - This updates the role, but not the roleId, which would be far from ideal.

 ---